FreeOurKnowledge/website/_posts/2026-9-16-diamond-reviewer-pledge.md

 twitter-card: "https://github.com/FreeOurKnowledge/website/blob/master/assets/img/diamond-reviewer-share-1200x630.png?raw=true"
 comments: true
 ---

-# Diamond Reviewer Pledge

-## Give your peer review to the journals that give back

-This year's Peer Review Week theme is capacity—a fitting moment to reflect on a simple truth: peer review is a finite resource.

 As submissions keep rising and qualified reviewers become harder to find, every “agree to review” constitutes a choice about where our limited time goes.
 The Diamond Reviewer Pledge asks us to make that choice a little more deliberately: commit to reviewing at least one article a year for a diamond open access journal—one that charges nothing to publish and nothing to read, run by and for the scholarly community.

 In a system under strain, directing even a fraction of our reviewing capacity toward these journals is a concrete way to give back and help sustain the community that produces the research in the first place.